baichuan-inc/Baichuan-13B/README_EN.md

 Below, we provide demonstration scripts that have been successfully tested in two fine-tuning scenarios.

 ## Full Params Fine-tuning
-We tested under 8 * Nvidia A100 80 GB + deepspeed for full params fine-tuning.
+We tested under 8 * Nvidia A100 80 GB + DeepSpeed for full params fine-tuning.

 Example of script to start fine-tuning:
 ```shell